 Ayurvedic Herbs for the Winter Season

-A teaspoon or two of Chyavanprash every morning will increase energy, immunity, and inner strength through the winter.
-Garnishing your food with a sprinkle of trikatu powder can boost the digestive capacity and can encourage a clean and clear respiratory system.
+A teaspoon or two of Chyavanprash every morning will support healthy energy, immunity, and inner strength through the winter months.
+Garnishing your food with a sprinkle of trikatu powder can boost the digestive capacity and encourage a clear respiratory system.

 The following herbal tablets are also especially supportive during the winter months: